kitschpatrol/vs-to/README.md

 ## vs to...

+Command-drag the icon to the Finder toolbar.

-Modified version of my fork of `cd to` finder toolbar shortcut app to open vscode in March 2023.
+Modified from my fork of `cd to` in in March 2023 to open selected files or folders from the Finder in Visual Studio Code.

-Does not have a dependency on the `code` vscode CLI helper application.
+Depends on the `code` Visual Studio Code CLI helper application being installed at `/usr/local/bin/code`.

 Based slightly on https://github.com/Sh7ne/Mac-OpenInVSCode